Getting Started in Research

 - I Need Some Help with My Research!

-- Created a personally and intellectually gratifying experience
+- was personally and intellectually gratifying.

 - Start by talking with faculty you know.
 Talk to current and past professors from courses you have done well in and have enjoyed.
 Even if the professor is not currently seeking an undergraduate researcher, he or she may know of colleagues that are seeking research assistants within your discipline.

-- Consult an academic advisor from your department to inquire about faculty members currently conducting research in your discipline.
+- Consult with an academic advisor from your department to inquire about faculty members currently conducting research in your discipline.

 - Consult this listing of UH faculty members seeking undergraduate researchers to assist them in ongoing research projects.
 This list is not comprehensive.
 There are many other faculty members on campus conducting research, but this list can get you started.